acquitelol/elle/README.md

 Let's dissect the code:

 * The `pub` keyword declares the main function as public/exported
-* The `op` keyword declares the identifier as an operation (Elle's version of a function)
+* The `fn` keyword declares the identifier as an operation (Elle's version of a function)
 * The word `main` defines the function as the entry point of our program.
 * The function call `puts` is interoperable with C. It takes the 0th argument and writes it to the standard output.